MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-region-code-opt-in.md

 ## Country codes requiring opt-in

-Starting Jan 2025, the following country codes will deactivated by default for SMS verification.
+Starting January 2025, the following country codes will be deactivated by default for SMS verification.
 If you want to allow traffic from deactivated regions, you need to activate them using the `onPhoneMethodLoadStart`event policy.

 **Table 1.
 SMS verification country codes requiring opt-in**